aakriiti2504/PyBer_Analysis/README.md

 A bubble chart was created initially where the circle size correlates with the driver count per city.
 It was noted here that the urban city types have the highest driver counts and the total number of rides.
 Also, the rural aresa had the lowest of these values and suburban were a mid range performing city type.The average number of rides in rural cities are also lowest than in urban and suburban city types.
 ![Fig1](https://user-images.githubusercontent.com/23488019/143763133-1e3a43d4-a04c-42ca-84d1-f8ffaa824bd6.png)

+ The box and whisker chart displays the city types and the number of rides.
+This shows that there is least number of rides in rural areas and the most in urbana areas.
+This can be because of less need in rural areas as compared to the urban areas.

  ![Fig2](https://user-images.githubusercontent.com/23488019/143763126-d595e79f-87da-4530-aaa9-4a531a4d8890.png)